 - Locking system "Safe"

-- Selective locking system
+- Selective locking system\

-- Automatic locking system in case of involuntary unlocking
+- Locking system against involuntary opening

-- Speed dependent automatic locking and unlocking system
+- Speed dependent locking and unlocking system\

 - Safety unlocking system

 For anti-theft security, only the driver's door is fitted with a lock cylinder.

 Safety system "Safe"

 This is an anti-theft device consisting of a double lock for the door locks and a deactivation function for the boot in order to make forced entry more difficult.